๐ŸŽขPrinciples of Physics II

 Magnetic Field of a Solenoid

-Compare: Long straight wire vs. solenoid—both use current to generate fields, but the wire produces a field that decreases with distance while the solenoid produces a uniform field inside.
-If an FRQ asks about creating a constant magnetic field region, the solenoid is your answer.
+Compare: Long straight wire vs. solenoid.
+Both use current to generate fields, but the wire produces a field that decreases with distance while the solenoid produces a uniform field inside.
+If a problem asks about creating a constant magnetic field region, the solenoid is your answer.

-When current distributions have high symmetry, Ampère's Law provides an elegant path to calculating the magnetic field without integration.
+When current distributions have high symmetry, Ampรจre's Law provides an elegant way to calculate the magnetic field without doing a full Biot-Savart integration.

-Compare: Biot-Savart Law vs. Ampère's Law—Biot-Savart works for any current configuration but requires integration; Ampère's Law is faster but only applies to symmetric situations.
+Compare: Biot-Savart Law vs. Ampรจre's Law.
+Biot-Savart works for any current configuration but requires integration.
+Ampรจre's Law is faster but only applies to symmetric situations.
 Know which tool fits the problem's geometry.

 Force Interactions: Fields Acting on Charges and Currents

-Magnetic fields don't just exist—they exert forces on moving charges and current-carrying conductors.
-These formulas describe how fields and charges interact.
+Magnetic fields don't just exist passively.
+They exert forces on moving charges and current-carrying conductors.

 Lorentz Force (Force on a Moving Charge)

-• No work done—because force is always perpendicular to motion, magnetic forces change direction but not speed
+• No work done: because the force is always perpendicular to the velocity, magnetic forces change a charge's direction but never its speed (and therefore never its kinetic energy)

 Magnetic Force on a Current-Carrying Wire

-Compare: Force on a charge vs. force on a wire—both use cross products with B\vec{B}, but the charge formula uses qvq\vec{v} while the wire formula uses ILI\vec{L}.
-Recognize that ILI\vec{L} represents many charges moving together—same physics, different scale.
+Compare: Force on a charge vs. force on a wire.
+Both use cross products with Bโƒ—\vec{B}, but the charge formula uses qvโƒ—q\vec{v} while the wire formula uses ILโƒ—I\vec{L}.
+The connection: ILโƒ—I\vec{L} represents many charges moving together.
+A current II through length LL is equivalent to a collection of charges each with velocity vv, so the physics is the same at a different scale.

 Electromagnetic Induction: Changing Fields Create Voltage